tellor-io/dataSpecs/README.md

 [<img src="./public/discord.png" width="24" height="24">](https://discord.gg/g99vE5Hb)

 Check out our issues log here on Github or feel free to reach out anytime [info@tellor.io](mailto:info@tellor.io).

-# Disclaimer

-This is just a guide.
-Tellor is decentralized, as with the voting, so nothing is promised.
-Mine or use the data at your own risk.

-Any API examples are only examples and not an endorsement.
-It is the reporter's job to find valid data sources.

-Work in a collaborative manner on discord.
-If a value is a little stale or a slightly off, be sure to just ping reminders to update or get it off.
-It's hard to say what is or is not a good value unless it's painfully obvious, so as the system continues to work out the tweaks, please keep a wide margin of error before starting disputes.

-It's hard to say "if 10% off" or any hard line value.
-Sometimes ETH moves 10% in 5 minutes, so both could be valid.
-You really have to use judgement, and even more so you have to realize that disputes are handled by a community consensus, not some formula.

 # Copyright